Squadrick/squadrick.github.io/_posts/2022-02-21-indian-culture.md

 about fame, and the Americanization of the world, and it stuck with me.
 I know more about American culture than Indian culture.
 All the media I consume is produced by and intended for Americans.
-I haven't tested this, but I probably get less Indian cultural references compared to Indian ones.
+I haven't tested this, but I probably get less Indian cultural references compared to American ones.
 Am I losing touch with my Indian culture?
 Is that really a bad thing?

 Another thing that adds to this is the massive diversity within India.
 As a Kannadiga